ananthmkashyap/Research_Thesis/README.md

 Our cluster has one Master and two worker nodes.

 # Dependencies to be installed
-1. Kind
-2. Kubectl (To access Cluster through CLI)
+1. Kubectl (To access Cluster through CLI)
-3. OpenLens (Optional) (Application access to cluster)
+2. OpenLens (Optional) (Application access to cluster)

-kind create cluster  --config=./Cluster.yaml
+minikube start --driver docker --container-runtime docker --nodes 3 --gpus all

 ---------- Deploy Prometheus and Grafana ----------

-1. $ kubectl apply --server-side -f manifests/setup until kubectl get servicemonitors --all-namespaces ;do date; sleep 1; echo ""; done

-2. $ kubectl apply -f manifests/
+1. $  kubectl apply --server-side -f manifests/setup
+until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done kubectl apply -f manifests/

 # To check cluster data from Prometheus UI, we need to forward the Prometheus port to local host.